homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

 ## Pre-Generating the Certificate Authority

 While this process is normally automatic, I like to build my Puppet server multiple times from scratch to get the automation as dialed in as possible.
 This means I want to preserve the CA files between installations once I get it right so agents don't need their certificates recreated each time I rebuild Puppet.
-As such I put these certificates on shared storage like an NFS export on my synology.
-Scripting the intial CA deployment is essentially the same as what happens the second build where these files pre-exist before installation.
+As such I put these certificates on shared storage like an NFS export on my [Synology](https://amzn.to/3tU1CP6).
+Scripting the initial CA deployment is essentially the same as what happens the second build where these files pre-exist before installation.
 This also has some huge advantages for moving from physical to virtual and back again.

 I run the following which mounts a SSL directory only to my puppet host.